corl-team/xland-minigrid/README.md

 Besides, it's hard to express efficiently in a JAX-compatible way due to the high number of heterogeneous computations

-To avoid significant overhead during training and facilitate reliable comparisons between agents, we pre-sampled several benchmarks with up to **one million unique tasks**, following the procedure used to train DeepMind AdA agent from the original XLand.
+To avoid significant overhead during training and facilitate reliable comparisons between agents, we pre-sampled several benchmarks with up to **five million unique tasks**, following the procedure used to train DeepMind AdA agent from the original XLand.
 These benchmarks differ in the generation configs, producing distributions with varying levels of diversity and average difficulty of the tasks.
-They can be used for different purposes, for example the `Trivial` benchmark can be used to debug your agents, allowing very quick iterations.
+They can be used for different purposes, for example the `trivial-1m` benchmark can be used to debug your agents, allowing very quick iterations.
 However, we would caution against treating benchmarks as a progression from simple to complex.
 They are just different 🤷.

 Pre-sampled benchmarks are hosted on [HuggingFace](https://huggingface.co/datasets/Howuhh/xland_minigrid/tree/main) and will be downloaded and cached on the first use: